9dots/9dots.io-pages/Os7tKXc.md

     name: Product Design Day 5.pptx
   - path: "http://uploads.9dots.io/OsJQfpY.docx"
     name: BrainstormingHandout.docx
-blurb: "In this lesson, students will utilize design thinking to develop ideas for a product #NGSS-3-5-ETS1-2 #NGSS-MS-ETS1-1 #NGSS-MS-ETS1-2"
+blurb: "In this lesson, students utilize design thinking to develop ideas for a product #NGSS-3-5-ETS1-2 #NGSS-MS-ETS1-1 #NGSS-MS-ETS1-2"

 ---

 ## Lesson Overview
-This lesson will be about generating ideas for a product to build using the littleBits.
-Students will begin by reviewing the design thinking process.
-Afterwards, they will use the first three steps of the process to brainstorm ideas for an original littleBits product to create.
+This lesson is about generating ideas for a product to build using the littleBits.
+Students begin by reviewing the design thinking process.
+Afterwards, they use the first three steps of the process to brainstorm ideas for an original littleBits product to create.

 ## Setup